Applies to: Exchange Server 2013

 The use of hardware load balancers is still supported for Exchange 2013.
-For information about the hardware load balancing solutions that are approved for use with Exchange 2010 and will likely be on the final list approved for Exchange 2013, see Exchange Server 2010 load balancer deployment.
-The configuration of hardware load balancers with Exchange 2013 can be much simpler, given the architectural changes discussed earlier in this topic.
-Rather than configuring session affinity for Exchange protocols, inbound connections to Exchange 2013 Client Access servers can be directed to an available server by the load balancer with no additional processing necessary.
+For information about the hardware load balancing solutions that have completed solution testing with Exchange 2010 and will likely work just as well with Exchange 2013, see Exchange Server 2010 load balancer deployment.
+Keep in mind that this page shows the more complex Layer-7 configuration of hardware load balancers with Exchange 2010.
+Load balancing Exchange 2013 traffic can be much simpler, given the architectural changes discussed earlier in this topic.
+Rather than configuring session affinity for each of the Exchange protocols, inbound connections to Exchange 2013 Client Access Servers can be directed to an available server by the load balancer with no additional affinity processing necessary.
 The hardware load balancer still has an important role in providing high availability of the Exchange service because it can detect when a specific Client Access server has become unavailable and remove it from the set of servers that will handle inbound connections.

 Windows Network Load Balancing (WNLB) is a common software load balancer used for Exchange servers.
 There are several limitations associated with deploying WNLB with Microsoft Exchange.

 WNLB can't be used on Exchange servers where mailbox DAGs are also being used because WNLB is incompatible with Windows failover clustering.
 If you're using an Exchange 2013 DAG and you want to use WNLB, you need to have the Client Access server role and the Mailbox server role running on separate servers.